Boil Water Notices FAQs

 A Precautionary Boil Water Notice will remain in effect until lab tests show that the water is free of pathogenic bacteria and is safe to drink, which is typically a minimum of two days.
 At that time, a retraction notice is posted.

 Boil Water Notices – How is the public notified?

 A BWN is distributed to those residents and customers that are affected by the interruption of potable water service.
-The notice itself is either delivered through the local media (TV, newspapers, radio, etc.), the use of door tags, the St. Johns County Utility Department's (SJCUD) Boil Water Notice Hotline (904) 209-2731, or the use of the Code Red System.
+The notice itself is either delivered through the local media (TV, newspapers, radio, etc.), the use of door tags, the St. Johns County Utility Department's (SJCUD) Boil Water Notice Hotline (904) 209-2731, or the use of the Alert St. Johns System.

-The St. Johns County Utility Department is now partnering with the St. Johns County Sheriff's Office to alert affected customers of Boil Water Notices through the use of the Code Red System (CRS).
-The CRS is used in St. Johns County to alert citizens through telephone calls, emails, and text messages about emergency issues (Amber Alerts, BWNs, etc.).
-The use of door tags to notify the public about BWNs is being phased out in favor of using the CRS.
-If you would like to be sure that you receive Boil Water Notice information through the Code Red System when it affects your area, sign up for Code Red Alerts.
+The St. Johns County Utility Department is now partnering with the St. Johns County Sheriff's Office to alert affected customers of Boil Water Notices through the use of Alert St. Johns.
+The ASJ is used in St. Johns County to alert citizens through telephone calls, emails, and text messages about emergency issues (Amber Alerts, BWNs, etc.).
+The use of door tags to notify the public about BWNs is being phased out in favor of using the ASJ.
+If you would like to be sure that you receive Boil Water Notice information through the Alert St. Johns System when it affects your area, sign up for Alert St. Johns.